Phil Westra, PhD: Professor

 Abby Barker: Graduate Student, Franck Dayan

-I graduated with my B.S. in biochemistry, with math and chemistry minors, from Colorado State University in 2016.
+I graduated with my B.S. in biochemistry, with minors in mathematics and chemistry, from Colorado State University in 2016.
 My undergraduate research under Todd Gaines led me to an interest in agricultural sciences and more specifically herbicide resistance in weeds.
-Last fall I began my PhD under Franck Dayan.
+In the fall of 2016 I began my PhD under Franck Dayan.
 My project focuses on elucidating the mechanism of PPO-inhibiting herbicides as well as precise mechanisms of resistance in multiple species, including Amaranthus tuberculatus.
 I am interested in the biochemistry of herbicide resistance, as well as the fate of herbicides in resistant plants and crops.
+In 2018 I was selected to be one of the inaugural FFAR Fellows.
 When not in the lab I train for triathlons as well as mountain biking and hiking.

-Originally from Loveland, CO I came along way to CSU.
+Originally from Loveland, CO I came to CSU in 2012.
 In 2016, I graduated from Colorado State University and the University honor program with a B.S. in Soil and Crop Science with a specialization in plant biotechnology, genetics and breeding.
-After completing my senior honor thesis with Todd, I have decided to focus my energy on herbicide resistance and developing herbicide tolerance traits in crops.
-I am currently a Master’s student under Todd Gaines, working to use mutagenesis to develop herbicide tolerance traits in the cereal grain, sorghum.
-I am also currently working on characterizing resistance to the herbicide fluroxypyr in the invasive species, kochia scoparia.
-When I’m not in the lab, you can find me climbing with the CSU climbing team, painting inside, enjoying a beer, or out in the mountains on the weekends.
+After completing my senior honor thesis with Todd in 2016, I have decided to pursue a PhD with Todd and focus my energy on investigating fluroxypyr resistance in kochia scoparia using RNA-sequencing.
+I also am working with the United Sorghum Checkoff Program to develop herbicide tolerance traits in the cereal grain, sorghum.
+When I’m not working on my research, I am outside with my dog or in the climbing gym.

 Majoring in Soil and Crop Science, with a concentration in plant genetics, breeding, and biotechnology, spring 2016 is my first semester as a student at Colorado State University.
 I am transferring in as a junior after recently completing an associate of science degree at AIMS Community College.
 A few months prior I joined the Gaines lab, where I have begun to learn molecular techniques and skills that will support my research interest and career goals.
 While assisting with several of the lab’s current projects I have been exposed to concepts such as gene copy number variation, molecular cloning, herbicide resistance mechanisms, plant metabolism and physiology, and more.
 I feel immensely grateful for the opportunity to gain this knowledge and experience.